keviiweb/VBS/README.md

 ## Overview

-This repo holds sourcecode for King Edward VII's Venue Booking System and CCA Attendance tracking.
+This repo holds source code for King Edward VII's Venue Booking System and CCA Attendance tracking.
 Project is built on top of https://nextjs.org and Chakra-UI to allow easy contributions be it to code or other areas of the website.

 ## Getting Started